Iyad87/SpringMVCWeather/README.md

 ### Running the Project

+I run the project using two different approaches: inside Eclipse IDE or heroku command line.

-Build whole project and deploy to tomcat instance (or Jetty).
-Open browser and hit a simple endpoint http://localhost:8080/SpringMVCWeather/weather/ - main page for UI form/layout http://localhost:8080/SpringMVCWeather/weather/forecast/city,state - returns JSON for current forecast for given city,state
+To run in Eclipse IDE, build whole project and deploy to tomcat instance (or Jetty) Open browser and hit a simple endpoint http://localhost:8080/SpringMVCWeather/weather/ - main page for UI form/layout http://localhost:8080/SpringMVCWeather/weather/forecast/city,state - returns JSON for current forecast for given city,state

+To run on local heroku command line tools
+** mvn clean install (create the WAR)
+** heroku local web (deploy locally)
+** http://localhost:5000/weather (endpoint for the application)

 ## Testing

-There are unit tests at each layer (Java, Spring MVC, Angular JS)
+There are unit tests at each layer (Java, Spring MVC, Angular JS) these are run by simple Junit test runners.

 To run all angular tests:
 `./node_modules/.bin/karma start`  - (node_modules means this assumes all node dependencies are installed LOCALLY in project)